Journey to Futurize your Course

 Imagine teaching your course in 20 years' time.
 What will have changed during that time?
 What will you be teaching?
 How will you be teaching it?
 How will society be different?
 How might higher education be different?
 How will our learners have changed?
 How will the world of work be different?
 What kind of technology might have arrived, and what technology will have disappeared?
 What kind of global challenges will young people be grappling with?
 How will that change the purpose, meaning and practice of teaching and learning in your discipline?

-Futurize Your Course Competition Prize and Award
+Futurize Your Course Challenge Prize and Award

-The top 3 winning individuals/teams will receive a prize of EGP 30,000, EGP 20,000 and EGP 10,000 for first, second and third prize winners.
+The top three winning individuals/teams will receive a prize of EGP 30,000, EGP 20,000 and EGP 10,000 for first, second and third prize winners.
 Submissions will be pitched to a panel of internal and external judges.
 Winning courses will also be eligible for a generous yearly Learning Experience Innovation Award over one to three years.
 This award will support the top three to five faculty or teams to prototype and test features of their reimagined and redesigned courses as part of a course evolution plan submitted to the Futurize Your Course committee.